kmamal/node-sdl/README.md

 | `'nv21'` | `SDL_PIXELFORMAT_NV21` | planar mode: Y + V/U interleaved (2 planes) |

-### High-DPI

-On a high-dpi display, windows have more pixels that their `width` and `height` would indicate.
-On such systems `width` and `height` (and all other measurements such as `x` and `y`) are in "points".
-Points are abstract and don't have to correspond to pixels.
-If you need to know a window's width and height in pixels, you should use the `pixelWidth` and `pixelHeight` properties.
-You should be doing this always, since you don't know beforehand if your program will be running on a high-dpi system.

 ### Event: 'displayAdd'

 * `device: <object>`: An object from [`sdl.video.displays`](#sdlvideodisplays) indicating the display that caused the event.